openhab/openhab-addons/addons/binding/org.openhab.binding.gardena/README.md

 # Gardena Binding

 This is the binding for [Gardena Smart Home](http://www.gardena.com/de/rasenpflege/smartsystem/).
-This binding allows you to integrate, view and control all Gardena Smart Home devices in the openHAB environment.
+This binding allows you to integrate, view and control Gardena Smart Home devices in the openHAB environment.

 ## Supported Things

-All devices connected to Gardena Smart Home, currently:
+Devices connected to Gardena Smart Home, currently:

 | Thing type | Name |
 |------------|------|